IsaacMwendwa/SQL-fundamentals/README.md

 * Oracle SQL* Plus

 ## Installation
-Follow this [guide](https://www.oracletutorial.com/getting-started/create-oracle-sample-database-for-practice/) to set up the database for practice
+Follow this [guide](https://www.oracletutorial.com/getting-started/create-oracle-sample-database-for-practice/) to set up the sample database for practice

 ## Usage
 Open the files and run the statements in Oracle SQL Developer